- Booster Gold

 After spending some time with Blue Beetle, Booster has had his fill of the Justice League's typical antics when Martian Manhunter allows Big Sir, Clock King, Cluemaster, Major Disaster, Mighty Bruce, and Multi-Man, all former members of the Justice League International Antarctica branch, to guard Maxwell Lord's hospital room.
 Leaving the hospital, Booster returns to his role as leader of the Conglomerate.

-Boosterrific Review: This comic is considerably worse that what we've come to expect from this consistently exceptional series, which is symbolically fitting considering that we are now entering the darkest hours of the Justice League International.
+Boosterrific Review: This comic is considerably worse than what we've come to expect from this consistently exceptional series, which is symbolically fitting considering that we are now entering the darkest hours of the Justice League International.
 This potentially paradigm-shifting moment in the history of the Justice League International is marred considerably by weak art and a slowly-unfolding story despite its enticing premise.

 Boosterrific Rating: Gold Standard.